fastify/fastify/docs/Reply.md

 <a name="send-reply-typed"></a>
-### .sendReplyTyped(code, data)
+### .sendWithStatus(code, data)

-As the name suggests, `.sendReplyTyped()` is a function that sends a reply to the user along with a status code.
+As the name suggests, `.sendWithStatus()` is a function that sends a reply to the user along with a status code.
 When used in combination
 Typescript this method performs type validation of the response.

 <a name="then"></a>